TraDE-OPT/wasserstein-medians/README.md

 * | ![](<euflag.png>) | EC has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 861137.
 K.E. acknowledges that this project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754362. |
   |----------|----------|
-* | G.C. acknowledges the support of the Lagrange Mathematics and Computing Research Center. |
+* | GC acknowledges the support of the Lagrange Mathematics and Computing Research Center. |
   |----------|
 * The dataset used to generate Figure 1 has been downloaded from https://tfl.gov.uk/info-for/open-data-users/.
 Powered by TfL Open Data.
 Contains OS data © Crown copyright and database rights 2016.
 * All other data used for numerical experiments in this project have been created artificially by the authors.